Lotusniro/Professional-README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-First clone the Project.Then initialise with npm.Then install the inquirer module.
+First clone the Project.Then npm install.

 ## Usage
 To use this Project you need to run this following command in terminal node index.js.